PierreQuentel/bihan/README.md

 `application.root`

-> a path in the server file system.
+> A path in the server file system.
 It is available in
 > scripts as `dialog.root`.
 Defaults to the application directory.

 `application.run(host="localhost", port=8000, debug=False)`

-> starts the application on the development server, on the specified _host_
+> Starts the application on the development server, on the specified _host_
 > and _port_.
 >
 > _debug_ sets the debug mode.
 If `True`, the program periodically checks if